 To further evaluate inflammatory profiles in patients with ZIKV, we examined the overall expression of several soluble proteins in cord blood of study participants stratified according to the presence of ZIKV and microcephaly (Table 1).
-Unsupervised hierarchical cluster analysis of biomarker values identified three main groups of individuals (Figure 1A).
-While the first cluster included all groups of study participants, with notable tendency of increased expression levels of IL-12p40, IL-12p70, IL-3, IL-4 and EGF, the second cluster showed only those that developed microcephaly and the third was basically composed by healthy controls.
-Of note, individuals that presented microcephaly showed a tendency of increase in levels of IFN- γ , IFN- α 2, CXCL-10, IL-1 α , TNF- α , CCL3 and CCL4 (Figure 1A).
-Furthermore, we employed a fold-difference analysis and identified that concentrations of only IFN-γ, IFN-α2 and CXCL10 were statistically significant between ZIKV and HC groups, whereas microcephalic patients exhibited several markers with significant differences, such as IFN-γ, IFN- α 2, CXCL10, IL-1 α , TNF- α , CCL3, CCL4, IL-15, IL-10, IL-6, IL-1RA and IL-8.
-Curiously, the same analysis when performed between patients with only ZIKV infection and those that developed microcephaly, we identified some similarities with the finding described for comparison between microcephaly vs. HC, with the addition of CCL2 (Figure 1A).
-Furthermore, we designed a Venn diagram to summarize the differences between the study groups.
-As expected, ZIKV infection led to increases in cytokine expression levels when compared to HC group independent on presence of microcephaly (Figure 1B).
-Of note, concentrations of 4 markers were substantially higher in both groups of ZIKV patients whereas 12 markers were elevated uniquely in those with ZIKV-microcephaly compared to controls (Figure 1B).
+Unsupervised hierarchical cluster analysis of biomarker values identified 3 main groups of individuals (Figure 1A).
+Although the first cluster included all groups of study participants, with notable tendency of increased expression levels of IL-12p40, IL-12p70, IL-3, IL-4, and EGF, the second cluster showed only those that developed microcephaly, and the third cluster was basically composed by healthy controls.
+Of note, individuals that presented microcephaly showed a tendency of increase in levels of IFN-γ, IFN-α2, CXCL-10, IL-1α, TNF-α, CCL3, and CCL4 (Figure 1A).
+Furthermore, we used a fold-difference analysis and identified that concentrations of only IFN-γ, IFN-α2, and CXCL-10 were statistically significant between ZIKV and healthy control groups, whereas microcephalic patients exhibited several markers with significant differences, such as IFN-y, IFN-α2, CXCL-10, IL-1α, TNF-α, CCL3, CCL4, IL-15, IL-10, IL-6, IL-1RA, and IL-8.
+It is curious that when we performed the same analysis between patients with only ZIKV infection and those who developed microcephaly, we identified some similarities with the finding described for comparison between